Water Damage Restoration Process:

 - Flood Damage – Flood damage is one of the most common calls that we receive.
-We do not necessarily have many floods here in central North Carolina, but rising ground water or flash flooding does occur and can cause water damage.
+We do not necessarily have many floods here in central North Carolina, but rising groundwater or flash flooding does occur and can cause water damage.
 Another kind of flood is in home floods.
 This can happen when a bathtub or home appliance overflows or breaks and floods a room or multiple rooms in your home.

 - Water Pipe Breaks – Broken pipes, busted pipes, and burst pipes, oh my.
-Age, improper installation, damage, ice, frozen pipes and many other factors can lead to pipe breaks.
-When a pip bursts in the ceiling or floor it can sometimes be a while before you notice the problem.
+Age, improper installation, damage, ice, frozen pipes, and many other factors can lead to pipe breaks.
+When a pipe bursts in the ceiling or floor it can sometimes be a while before you notice the problem.
 A pipe pouring water into your home or business can fill up a couple of bathtubs full of water every hour.
 Call us immediately if you suspect a broken pipe in your home.
 We can perform a free moisture inspection for you with our thermal camera.

-- Roof Leak –Water typically comes in through worn, broken, or missing shingles where nails have worked loose or through corroded or poorly sealed roof flashing around vents, skylights, or chimneys or along the intersections of roof planes.
+- Roof Leak –Water typically comes in through worn, broken, or missing shingles where nails have worked loose or through corroded or poorly sealed roof flashing around vents, skylights, or chimneys or along the intersection of roof planes.
 A roof leak typically travels down a rafter, showing up down-roof from where it began making it difficult to find.

 3 Types of Water Damage

 Gray water is slightly contaminated because of the source of water or because of neglect.
-For example, clean water can become “gray” water if it is left untreated for an extended period time.
+For example, clean water can become “gray” water if it is left untreated for an extended period of time.
 When a toilet or washing machine overflows it is considered gray water because it is partially contaminated.
-Contaminated water is considered hazardous because of the microbes that is present in the water.
+Contaminated water is considered hazardous because of the microbes that are present in the water.

 The most hazardous of the three types of water damage, “black” water is usually a result of natural disasters or sewage damage.
-Black water can include toxic materials such as bacterial diseases, chemicals, pesticides, and microbes which can lead to health issues.
-If your home has suffered black water damage, it is best to let a qualified restoration professional to disinfect and dry the area properly.
+Blackwater can include toxic materials such as bacterial diseases, chemicals, pesticides, and microbes which can lead to health issues.
+If your home has suffered black water damage, it is best to let a qualified restoration professional disinfect and dry the area properly.
 They have the proper equipment and safety precautions in place to restore your home safely and thoroughly.
 You put yourself at risk if you are not careful with black water.